Glycogen debranching enzyme

-A debranching enzyme is a molecule that helps facilitate the breakdown of glycogen, which serves as a store of glucose in the body, through glucosyltransferase and glucosidase activity.
-Together with phosphorylases, debranching enzymes mobilize glucose reserves from glycogen deposits in the muscles and liver.
+The glycogen debranching enzyme, in humans, is the protein encoded by the gene AGL.
+This enzyme is essential for the breakdown of glycogen, which serves as a store of glucose in the body.
+It has separate glucosyltransferase and glucosidase activities.

+Together with phosphorylases, the enzyme mobilize glucose reserves from glycogen deposits in the muscles and liver.
 This constitutes a major source of energy reserves in most organisms.
 Glycogen breakdown is highly regulated in the body, especially in the liver, by various hormones including insulin and glucagon, to maintain a homeostatic balance of blood-glucose levels.
 When glycogen breakdown is compromised by mutations in the glycogen debranching enzyme, metabolic diseases such as Glycogen storage disease type III can result.

-Glucosyltransferase and glucosidase are performed by a single enzyme in mammals, yeast, and some bacteria, but by two distinct enzymes in E. coli and other bacteria, complicating nomenclature.
+The two steps of glycogen breakdown, glucosyltransferase and glucosidase, are performed by a single enzyme in mammals, yeast, and some bacteria, but by two distinct enzymes in E. coli and other bacteria, complicating nomenclature.
 Proteins that catalyze both functions are referred to as glycogen debranching enzymes (GDEs).
-When glucosyltransferase and glucosidase are catalyzed by distinct enzymes, "glycogen debranching enzyme" usually refers to the glucosidase enzyme.
-In some literature, an enzyme capable only of glucosidase is referred to as a "debranching enzyme".
+When glucosyltransferase and glucosidase are catalyzed by distinct enzymes, glycogen debranching enzyme usually refers to the glucosidase enzyme.
+In some literature, an enzyme capable only of glucosidase is referred to as a debranching enzyme.

 Function

 Together with phosphorylase, glycogen debranching enzymes function in glycogen breakdown and glucose mobilization.
 When phosphorylase has digested a glycogen branch down to four glucose residues, it will not remove further residues.
 Glycogen debranching enzymes assist phosphorylase, the primary enzyme involved in glycogen breakdown, in the mobilization of glycogen stores.
-Phosphorylase can only cleave α-1,4- glycosidic bond between adjacent glucose molecules in glycogen but branches also exist as α-1,6 linkages.
+Phosphorylase can only cleave α-1,4-glycosidic bond between adjacent glucose molecules in glycogen but branches also exist as α-1,6 linkages.
 When phosphorylase reaches four residues from a branching point it stops cleaving; because 1 in 10 residues is branched, cleavage by phosphorylase alone would not be sufficient in mobilizing glycogen stores.
 Before phosphorylase can resume catabolism, debranching enzymes perform two functions: